earth3300/ec01/p/themes/firefly-html/readme.txt

 = How does it work? =

 This theme uses a class that generates the HTML.
-It uses as set of generic configuration files constants, that all begin with the prefix SITE_.
+It uses as set of generic configuration files constants, that begin with the prefix SITE_.
 This provides the context for these files to work.

 == Screenshots ==